In the last 5 years, startup activity has gained immense velocity.

 So, what were the key marketing factors that led to DSC’s success besides creating an affordable solution?

-1. The founder Michael Dubin took a boring subject (personal hygiene) and used humor as a mechanism to tell an engaging and entertaining video story.
+1. The founder Michael Dubin took a boring subject (personal hygiene) and used humor as a mechanism to tell an engaging and entertaining video story that was ideal for sharing on social media.

 2. The initial barrier to entry in DSC is low.